In this post, we’ll help you find the best things to do in Hakodate to make the most of your time here.

 You can also rent a bicycle at 500 yen/hour and 1000 yen/day.
 Going on cycling tours, you’ll be led around lake Onuma following the main road instead of the lakeshore for most of its distance.
 It still makes for a nice area to explore.

-You can also enjoy sightseeing boating tours at 40 minutes interval during summers.
+You can also enjoy sightseeing boating tours at 40 minutes intervals during summers.
 Each tour is about half an hour long and really adds a lot to this list of the top Hakodate attractions.

 Other activities which you can enjoy in the Onuma park include tennis, fishing, canoeing and camping.